MarthaTaylor/frontend-nanodegree-arcade-game/README.md

 ## Play Online in the Live View

-You can play the game here: need to create a online inbuilt github link to place here.
+You can play the game here just click this link https://marthataylor.github.io/frontend-nanodegree-arcade-game/ and it will open a live version of the game in your browser.

 ## Installation